Personal Injury Protection for Car Insurance Explained

 Bodily injury liability coverage differs fundamentally from PIP because it only pays for injuries to others when you're at fault in an accident.
 It covers medical expenses, lost wages, and pain and suffering for people you injure, but provides no benefits for you or your passengers.
 This coverage is mandatory in nearly all states and protects your assets from lawsuits.

 Medical payments coverage (MedPay) offers a simpler alternative to PIP in states where PIP isn't required.
 MedPay provides no-fault payment for medical and funeral expenses but doesn't include lost wage replacement or household services.
-The coverage limits are typically lower, ranging from $1,000 to $5,000, making it a more affordable option for basic medical protection.
+At roughly $5–$25 per month, MedPay is a more affordable option for basic medical protection — though it comes with considerably fewer benefits than full PIP coverage.

 Coverage Limitations